-- 1) Lab Experiment #1: Determination of % KHP in an Unknown (Acid-Base Titration) - 2) Lab Experiment #5: Spectrophotometric Determination of Iron
+- 1) Lab Experiment #1: Determination of % KHP in an Unknown (Acid-Base Titration) - 2) Lab Experiment #4: Total Hardness (EDTA Titration and Ion Chromatography)

-If a student is absent for one of these lab experiments listed above, the student will be given an alternative graded assignment to the lab report [since he/she has no experiment data] called the Journal Article Assignment worth 100 points.
-That can offset the zero (0) out of 100 on the lab report the student earned.
+If a student is absent for one of these lab experiments listed above, the student will be given an alternative assignment to the lab report [since he/she has no experiment data] called the Journal Article Assignment worth 200 points.
+That will offset the zero (0) out of 200 on the lab report the student earned.
 This alternative assignment however does not offset the zero (0) for the accuracy grade for the missed lab work.